carijung/DH110-22F-Demo/README.md

-# Sustainable Cities and Communities
+# [Still in process as ofo 10/3/2022] Heuristic Evaluation of Sustainable Cities and Communities Related Sites
 Cari Jung • DH110 • Fall 2022

 {This project is about...}